kimberlythomas/Female-Supervillains-Trading-Cards/README.md

-# Female Supervillains Trading Cards (Template Version)
+# Female Supervillains Trading Cards
 > Flask app for collecting and displaying digital trading cards featuring female supervillains.
 This project was created using a REST API, and the card data is stored in a SQL database.

 <!--